Music Faculty Bios

 Dr. Pamela Levy, Department Head, Fine and Performing Arts

 Dr. Pamela Levy, Department Head of Fine and Performing Arts and Director of Vocal Music, is a graduate of The Juilliard School where she received a B.M. and M.M., and a Doctorate of Musical Arts from the Manhattan School of Music.
-She is also the director of the of the Manhattan Chorale and a member of the Chamber Music faculty at the Manhattan School of Music Precollege.
-Dr. Levy has been the music director of several operas and musicals including Le Nozze di Figaro, Die Zauberflöte, Les Contes d’Hoffmann, Die Fledermaus, Gianni Schicchi, Suor Angelica, Carmen, Sweeney Todd, Phantom of the Opera, Chicago, and others.
-In addition she has prepared children’s choruses for Manhattan School of Music productions including The Araboolies of Liberty Street, Der Wildschutz, and Carmen, and was the music director for “Sleepy Hollow,” an opera which was performed by the Dicapo Opera Company at the Sands Point Preserve.
-During the summer months Dr. Levy is the co-director of the Musical Theatre Summer Program for Great Neck Public Schools.
+She is also a member of the Manhattan School of Music Precollege faculty, where she is the director of the Manhattan Chorale and teaches chamber music.
+Dr. Levy has been the music director of several operas and musicals, including Le Nozze di Figaro, Die Zauberflöte, Les Contes d’Hoffmann, Die Fledermaus, Gianni Schicchi, Suor Angelica, Carmen, Sweeney Todd, Phantom of the Opera, Chicago, and others.
+In addition, she has prepared children’s choruses for Manhattan School of Music productions, including The Araboolies of Liberty Street, Der Wildschutz, and Carmen, and was the music director for “Sleepy Hollow,” an opera which was performed by the Dicapo Opera Company at the Sands Point Preserve.
+During the summer, Dr. Levy is the co-director of the Musical Theatre Summer Program for Great Neck Public Schools.

 Degrees and Certifications:

 Dr. Esther Noh has garnered acclaim for her achievements in a variety of musical settings.
 Noted for her versatility, she maintains an active career as a performer and teacher in New York City and Long Island.